87bdharr/87bdharr.github.io/_posts/2019-12-17-Creating-my-own--Year-in-Monzo--using-Python---Pandas-e866a17c3509.md

 ---
 layout: post
 title: Creating my own ‘Year in Monzo’ using Python & Pandas
-subtitle: With Monzo, your spend data is highly accessible via their API.
-I recreate their Year in Monzo summary using Python & Pandas
+subtitle:  I recreate my Year in Monzo summary using Python & Pandas
 description: >-
   Anyone with a Monzo account can access their entire transaction history with a simple call to an API.
 The transaction history dataset is…